 Advanced decarbonization technologies often have high upfront costs and long payback times which make it difficult for local governments to gain approval for the investment.
 Local government capital programs and facility operations budgets are generally siloed and underfunded, putting pressure to minimize first-costs and are in competition with other depts such as fire, police, sanitation, etc., leaving little room to plan for environmental or resilience priorities.
 Cost factors include the incremental cost of electric technologies, the cost of new circuits or infrastructure improvements, and potentially higher operating costs.

-The common theme of these barriers is that in order to accelerate deployment of more advanced technologies, education and financial support is needed.
-These needs must be met in order to bridget the chasm from early adopters to commercialization. (see Figure 1).
+The common theme of these barriers is that in order to accelerate deployment of more advanced technologies, education and financial support are needed.
+These needs must be met in order to bridge the chasm from early adopters to commercialization (see Figure 1).
 An ACEEE paper focused on new, large savings opportunities recommends the following:

 Expand eligible options within programs to include new technologies as appropriate.